 This was the very first example of modern neon lighting.
 He would later patent it in the U.S. in 1915.

+Eight years later, he founded Claude Neon in the United States and sold Neon gas signs.
 These lamps are now widely used as indicator lamps on displays of electronic instruments and appliances.

 32. Clavecin électrique, the first electric musical instrument - 1759

 The Clavecin électrique is widely recognized as the world's earliest electric-powered musical instrument.

 It was devised by Jean-Baptiste Thillaie Delaborde in 1759.
 This instrument was essentially an electric carillon.